This article applies to TeamViewer customers with a TeamViewer subscription plan.

 If you do not add any name, the script name (without the file ending) will be taken as default on file selection.

-By choosing the operating system you will be shown only those scripts within the menu in your sessions, that can be executed on the remote machine operating system you are connected to.
+By choosing the operating system only those scripts within the menu in your sessions will be shown, that can be executed on the remote machine operating system you are connected to.

 If your script uses at least one command, that needs administrative rights (elevated mode on Windows), you should check the Run as administrator execution.